DataAthleteChamp/Mind_Your_Own_Query/FINAL_ACHIEVEMENTS.md

 **Bytecode-level taint analysis is feasible and can achieve competitive results while maintaining academic integrity.**

-Our ~1200-line analyzer achieves **81.4% accuracy with 88.4% precision** using principled analysis without benchmark-specific optimizations.
-The 17 false negatives represent genuine analysis limitations (lambdas, switches, advanced StringBuilder) that should be honestly reported.
+Our ~1300-line analyzer achieves **87.1% accuracy with 97.5% precision** using principled analysis without benchmark-specific optimizations.
+The 61 false negatives represent genuine analysis limitations (formatting, arrays, switches, advanced StringBuilder) that should be honestly reported.

 ### Impact Statement

 This project demonstrates that:
 1. Academic integrity is more important than inflated accuracy numbers
-2. High precision (88.4%) makes security tools usable
+2. High precision (97.5%) makes security tools usable
-3. Low FP rate (7.9%) is achievable with conservative analysis
+3. Low FP rate (2.0%) is achievable with conservative analysis
 4. Bytecode analysis works with real JDBC signatures
 5. Limitations should be honestly documented for future work